-Hospital Sisters Health System and HSHS St. Vincent Hospital are committed to promoting and defending human dignity, caring for persons living in poverty and other vulnerable persons, promoting the common good and stewarding resources.
+Hospital Sisters Health System and HSHS St. Mary's Hospital Medical Center are committed to promoting and defending human dignity, caring for persons living in poverty and other vulnerable persons, promoting the common good and stewarding resources.
 We believe that the CHNA process must be informed by input from the poor and vulnerable populations we seek to serve.